OSEA Collective Bargaining Agreement

 -

-6-10 year of District experience: two-third’s salary for ten (10) days
+Six (6) to ten (10) years of District experience: two-thirds salary for ten (10) days

 ARTICLE 12 PERSONAL TIME OFF

-PTO may be taken in smaller than half shift hour increments with Supervisor approval.
+- PTO may be used in increments of full or half shift hours.
+PTO may be taken in smaller than half shift hour increments with supervisor approval.
+PTO may not be used on District-published blackout days.

-PTO days may be used without explanation and for any reason.
+- PTO days may be used without explanation and for any reason.
 Prior notice to the supervisor of one full business day is required during the business week unless the absence follows the weekend or holiday, in which case notice must be provided at least three hours before the end of the employee’s previous work shift.
 If notice is not provided, the days will be changed to unpaid.
 Usage on blackout days will also be changed to unpaid days.

-The only exception to providing notice or using PTO on a blackout day is for unavoidable emergencies, e.g. inclement weather.
-In these instances, a written statement or District form from the member will be filed with the supervisor and Human Resources as soon as possible but in no cases more than two days after the return to work.
+emergencies, e.g. inclement weather.
+In these instances, the employee shall file a written statement or District form with the supervisor and Human Resources as soon as possible but in no cases more than two (2) days after the return to work.
 The statement will define the emergency negating the required prior notification or the use of PTO on a blackout day.

-Personal time off for members who work less than the normal work year shall be prorated in accordance with that member’s scheduled work year.
-Personal time off may be used for leaves when all other paid time is exhausted.
+- Personal time off may be used for leaves when all other paid time is exhausted.

-- Extension of Personal Time Off (PTO)
+B. Extension of Personal Time Off (PTO)

-- Applies only if the member is not qualified under OFLA or does not have paid leave available.
-The Family Medical Leave Act/ Oregon Family Leave Act laws allow for employees to use sick leave in the case of an absence due to bereavement.
+- Extension of personal time off applies only if the member is not qualified under FMLA/OFLA/PLO or does not have paid leave available.
+The Family Medical Leave Act/Oregon Family Leave Act laws allow for employees to use sick leave in the case of an absence due to bereavement.
 FMLA/OFLA allows up to ten (10) days per qualifying event.
-For BSD classified employees who may not qualify for FMLA/OFLA, and/or for whom sick leave is unavailable, a total of five (5) extended days may be granted for bereavement or critical illness or a combination of both in a school year.

-- A member must first exhaust his or her three (3) personal time off days and other appropriate leave balances to be eligible for extended days.
+leave is unavailable, a total of five (5) extended days may be granted for bereavement or critical illness or a combination of both in a school year. - A member must first exhaust their personal time off days and other appropriate leave balances to be eligible for extended days.
 A maximum of five (5) extended days may be granted for bereavement or critical illness or a combination of both in a contract year.
-A member may make application for an extension in anticipation of the need.
+A member may apply for an extension in anticipation of the need.

 - Verification establishing the need for the leave must be presented to the principal or supervisor upon request.